 One of the most important things for your small business is your website.
 For many of you, this may be the only storefront that potential customers ever see.
 And even for those of you that have a brick-and-mortar, many of your customers will check your website before dropping by.

-Point being: You need to have a great website.
+Point being: You need to have a great website made by the best Dallas web design company or anywhere else where you prefer.
 But building a website can be a costly, difficult process if you don’t know what you’re doing, and it’s very easy to wind up with a design you’re unhappy with.

 That’s why we’ve put together this simple outline of the basic steps of getting your website off and running.
 Here are some thing you’ll need to take care of, in the rough order that you’ll probably need to do them.